Ensono/amido.github.io/docs/testing/performance_testing_gatling.md

 sidebar_label: Gatling Performance Testing
 ---

-The Amido Stacks Performance Tests is a sample project demonstrating performance testing (Load testing) using the `Gatling` tool.
+The Amido Stacks Performance Tests is a sample project demonstrating performance testing (Load testing) using the [Gatling](https://gatling.io/) tool.

-The tests have been written against the Amido Stacks APIs.
+The tests within this repository have been written against the Amido Stacks APIs.

 ## Getting started